SEIR-7-06/mongo-lesson/README.md

 ## Create a collection

-Inside our each sub-database, we can have various collections.
+Inside our each database, we can have various collections.
 Each collection is a set of related JavaScript objects.
 Imagine we're creating a mail application.
 We could have a collection of users and a different collection for messages.
-The purpose of the collection is similar to sub databases, in that it's purely for organizational purposes.
+The purpose of the collection is similar to databases, in that it's purely for organizational purposes.

 The syntax for creating a collection is: